-Between 2005 and 2018 there were 686 olive ridley interactions in the Hawaii DSLL fishery and from this the estimated mortality is 650 (NMFS 2018b).
+Between 2004 and 2022 there were 222 observed olive ridley interactions in the Hawaii DSLL fishery.
+When these reports are adjusted to account for the percentage of observer coverage, about 1,104 olive ridley turtles are likely to have been captured (McCracken and Cooper 2022).
 Based on the genetic samples, 75% are from either the endangered Mexico population or threatened subpopulation in the eastern Pacific, and 25% are from the threatened western Pacific subpopulation of olive ridley sea turtles.
 The Hawaii SSLL fishery rarely interacts with olive ridley sea turtles and since 2004 they have caught 10 and all were released alive, with no mortality (NMFS 2019b).
 The California Oregon drift gillnet fishery has an ITS for up to 2 anticipated olive ridley interactions and 1 anticipated estimated mortality every five years (NMFS 2013).
 Since 2001 no olive ridley sea turtles have been captured in the California Oregon drift gillnet fishery and only one has been observed since 1990 (NMFS unpublished data).

 The conservation and recovery of olive ridley sea turtles is facilitated by a number of regulatory mechanisms at international, regional, national and local levels, such as the FAO Technical Consultation on Sea Turtle-Fishery Interactions, the IAC for the Protection and Conservation of Sea Turtles, CITES, and others.
-As an Appendix I species under CITES, the international trade of skins from the species which fueled the large scale commercial exploitation of the Olive Ridley from the 1960s into the 1980s was effectively halted.
-In 2008 the WCPFC adopted CMM 2008-03 to mitigate the impacts on turtles from longline swordfish fisheries in the western central Pacific Ocean.
+As an Appendix I species under CITES, the international trade of skins from the species which fueled the large-scale commercial exploitation of the Olive Ridley from the 1960s into the 1980s was effectively halted.
+In 2008, the WCPFC adopted CMM 2008-03 to mitigate the impacts on turtles from longline swordfish fisheries in the western central Pacific Ocean.
 In 2018, the WCPFC adopted CMM 2018-04 to mitigate the impacts of the purse seine fisheries on sea turtles.